This is the original Battery tool;

 Plug into battery , switch on battery.

 Plug into battery , and provide charging current.
-You can use any standard charger, select Li-Po 4cell program with no balancing (the smart battery does the rest)
+You can use any standard charger, select Li-Po 4cell program with no balancing (the battery have internal balancing circuit)

-There is an custom bootloader on the device, so if the community or I figure out more about the battery, it’s possibly to upgrade it using a standard FTDI cable and the avrdude tool (for Linux,Mac,Windows).
+There is an custom bootloader on the device, so when I figure out more about the battery, it’s possibly to upgrade it using a standard FTDI cable and the avrdude tool (for Linux,Mac,Windows).

 Observe that there are two files in the firmware package:

-To write the new firmware you will need avrdude application.
+To write the new firmware you will need the avrdude application.

 On Linux, it’s installed by: “sudo apt install avrdude”